loloremi8/city_simulator/README.md

 ## How to play the game:

 For now there is no in-game help, so everything will be written here.
-At this moment you **CANNOT** fail or bankrupt in this game, since there are no such mechanincs to allow you to do so.
-You can only gain money and resources.
+The economy system is not balanced yet, but now you can lose money, since the adding of the infrastructure costs.

+To make lines and pipes conected to buildings or power houses make sure they are in 4-block radius.

 Future and completed plans for the game: